-Finally, if thanks to the patronage of M. Jean Baugnies I can one day see Claud Monet's garden, I know very well that I will see there, in a garden of tone and colour, still more than a garden of flowers, a garden which must be less the ancient garden of a flower grower than a colourist's garden, if I may say so, flowers arranged in a combination not entirely created by nature, since they were sown so as to bloom at the same time as those whose shades blend themselves together, harmonize in an infinite stretch of blue or pink and that this powerfully manifested intention of the painter has dematerialized, in some way, to everything that is not colour.
-Flowers of the earth and also flowers of the water, these delicate water lilies which the master has depicted in sublime canvasses of which this garden (true transposition of art even more than model for paintings, a painting already executed in nature's likeness, lit from below to the eye of a great painter) is like a lively first sketch, the palette more or less already created and delightful upon which harmonious tones are prepared.
+Finally, if thanks to the patronage of M. Jean Baugnies I can one day see Claude Monet's garden, I know very well that I will see there, in a garden of tone and colour, still more than a garden of flowers, a garden which must be less the ancient garden of a flower grower than a colourist's garden, if I may say so, flowers arranged in a combination that is not quite that created by nature, since they were sown so as not to bloom at the same time as those where their shades blend together, but harmonize in an infinite stretch of blue or pink, and that this powerfully manifested intention of the painter has dematerialized, in some way, everything that is not colour.
+Flowers of the earth and also flowers of the water, those delicate water lilies which the master has depicted in sublime canvasses of which this garden (true transposition of art even more than a model for painting, a painting already executed in nature's likeness, glowing under the gaze of a great painter) is like a lively first sketch, the palette more or less already created and delightful, upon which the harmonious tones are prepared.

 Not in any way similar, as we have seen, to the garden of Madame de Noailles.
 It seems that it must have been in its honour that Emerson composed the magnificent eulogy (of which Whistler's Ten O'Clock would be the paradoxical yet defensible counterpart): "There is no need for the amateur to seek out the poet to make him appreciate a waterfall or a sun-gilt cloud, when he cannot open his eyes without seeing splendour and grace.
 How idle to choose a random sparkle here and there, when the indwelling necessity of things plants the rose of beauty on the brow of chaos.
 Oh poet, true lord of the water, earth and air, should you cross the entire universe, you will never succeed in finding one thing without beauty, without poetry."
 For a long time Madame de Noailles only perceived this power of her exaltation and poetic sensibility as projected by herself onto things.
 She did not recognize it at all, she innocently called it the splendour of the universe.
 Now - and it is this stage towards a more profound idealism which marks Les Éblouissements - she has taken direct consciousness of it in some excess of love, still unutilized, which she will find one day in her heart.
 She is "dazzled" by the world, she says, but she gives back spark for spark to the lights that it pours forth upon her.
 [Ms] She knows that ideas are not lost in the universe; but that the universe is present within the idea.
 She says to the sun: "My heart is a garden in which you are the rose."
 She knows that a profound idea, which has encompassed space and time within it, is no longer subdued to their tyranny and will know no end: